-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Employment records Ad hoc Contractor Ad hoc Audit Once off photographic
+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Employment records Ad hoc Contractor Ad hoc Audit Once off b.
+Theft and other crime associated with construction sites is not only a concern for surrounding residents, but also the Developer and the Contractor.